Chekemma J. Fulmore-Townsend

 Executive Vice President

-Born and raised in Philadelphia, Stephanie graduated cum laude from LaSalle University, where she earned a Bachelor of Arts in Criminal Justice.
-She also holds a Master of Science in Administration from West Chester University.
-Additionally, Ms. Gambone was a fellow at Bryn Mawr College's Non-Profit Executive Leadership Institute.
+Born and raised in Philadelphia, Stephanie is devoted to creating a prosperous future for the city of Philadelphia, as well as helping other communities that struggle with the same issues.
+Stephanie graduated from LaSalle University, where she earned a Bachelor of Arts in Criminal Justice and holds a Master of Science in Administration from West Chester University.
+Stephanie was a fellow at Bryn Mawr College's Non-Profit Executive Leadership Institute and she currently serves on the board of the National Adoption Center.
+Stephanie lives in Philadelphia and enjoys the many benefits of city living with her husband and daughter.

 Chief Information Officer